SanojPunchihewa/docs-mi/en/docs/get-started/build-first-integration/first-integration-connect-saas.md

     !!!
 Info
         See the [Install Micro Integrator for VS Code]({{base_path}}/develop/mi-for-vscode/install-wso2-mi-for-vscode/) documentation to learn how to install Micro Integrator for VS Code.

-2. You must have completed the **Route and Transform messages** tutorial under **Build your first integration** before proceeding.
+2. You must have completed the **Route and Transform messages** tutorial under **Build your first Integration** before proceeding.
 Start the [Route and Transform messages]({{base_path}}/get-started/build-first-integration/first-integration-route-and-transform/) tutorial if you haven’t completed it yet.

 Follow the instructions below to modify the API so it sends an email to the client with the loan status.